CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/docker_hub_manual_caching.md

 One solution is to [add docker hub credentials to a project](/cloud/rahti/tutorials/docker_hub_login/).
 Each docker hub account (even the free ones), has a limit of 200 pulls every 6 hours.
 Also the limit will be applied to the pulls made by that account, meanwhile before the limit was shared by all Rahti projects.

-Other solution is to cache manualy the image in Rahti's internal registry.
+Other solution is to cache manually the image in Rahti's internal registry.
 The process is simple:

 * Go to <https://registry-console.rahti.csc.fi/registry>, there you must do two things:
   * Create an image in the project's space.